fecgov/openFEC-web-app/README.md

 `FEC_WEB_CACHE_SIZE` environment variable.
 When the cache is enabled, views may be stale for up to the cache duration set by the API.

+#### Release

+See the [release checklist](https://github.com/18F/FEC/wiki/release-checklist) for details on how to release a new version of betaFEC.

 ### Run Tests

 #### Python Unit Tests